Heads up! This post may contain compensated links which means I get a small tip for telling you about awesome stuff I love!🤘

 The first template you'll need is your weekly schedule.
 What kinds of posts will you do on each of the 7 days of the week?

-A regular schedule of similar types of content will also train your followers with what to expect from you each day.
+A regular schedule of similar types of content will also train your followers on what to expect from you each day.
 Ideally, it's keeping them coming back for more.

 There are a bazillion different ways to create a weekly schedule, so my advice is don't get too hung up on trying to do them all at once or on any particular one.